 Bonds as an investment choice

-The second way to differentiate is based on Bond Issuer or the Entity taking the loan
+Second differentiator: Bond Issuer or The Entity taking the loan

 US government issues various securities and it differs based on duration or tenure.
-The short-term usually becomes part of Money market fund which we discussed before.
+The short-term usually becomes part of the Money market fund, which we discussed before.

-The third way to dissect is Credit quality.
-It’s comparable to your credit score.
-The better the rating or score, the lower the issuer has to pay interest
+The third differentiator is Credit quality: It’s comparable to your credit score.
+The better the rating or score, the lower the issuer has to pay interest.

 Inflation-Linked bonds commonly known as TIPS (Treasury Inflation-Linked Securities)